Updated: Apr 18

 Sports bag - to carry all the items.
 Any cheap bag will do.

 Whistle - Nothing big.
 I use it only once during a game.
 At the end to let guys know that we are finishing :)

 Bumbag - my best friend, to carry money, whistle and card Reader.
 Not needed, but very helpful.

-Pump - I was using a little hand pump for a long time, but bike pump like the one below is so much better.
+Pump - I was using a little hand pump for a long time, but a bike pump like the one below is so much better.
 I will never come back to the small hand pumps.
 Remember to get some needles for balls as well.

 Card Reader - For a couple of years, no I use Izettle.
-Lately, more and more often, I have a chance to play with or use Sumup, which is a great alternative.
+Lately, more and more often, I have had a chance to play with or use Sumup, which is a great alternative.